 Travelers With Valid Visas

-All other travelers that already have valid visas must receive approval for a national interest exception prior to travel.
-To do so, travelers must send the following information to email@example.com:
+All other travelers who already have valid visas must receive approval for a national interest exception prior to travel.
+To do so, travelers must send the following information to firstname.lastname@example.org:

 Travelers should allow three business days for the Embassy to review their documents and qualifications.
 Travelers will be notified by e-mail if they receive approval for an exception.